 Travel Health Notice

 Since December 2013, confirmed cases of chikungunya have been reported on many islands in the Caribbean.
 These cases mark the first time that locally acquired transmission of chikungunya has been detected in the region of the Americas.
-Local transmission of the virus has also been confirmed in French Guiana indicating spread to South America.
+Local transmission of the virus has also spread to countries in Central and South America and Florida in the United States.
+Several other countries have reported cases in individuals who have travelled to some of these affected areas.
 Additional information about these chikungunya cases is available on the Pan American Health Organization’s website.

-The Public Health Agency of Canada recommends that travellers protect themselves from mosquito bites when travelling to the Caribbean.
+The Public Health Agency of Canada recommends that travellers protect themselves from mosquito bites when travelling to these destinations.

 Consult a health care provider or visit a travel health clinic at least six weeks before you travel.

 - Protect yourself from mosquito bites, particularly during peak mosquito biting times around sunrise and sunset.

 - If you develop symptoms similar to chikungunya when you are travelling or after you return, see a health care provider and tell them where you have been travelling or living.